premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-11-the-inevitability-of-entrophy.md

 - Everything in the universe moves towards maximum entropy.
 - Life forms accelerate entropy.

-So, in the process of universe moving towards maximum entropy, it's highly probable that life forms emerge as one of the high entropy systems.
+So, in the process of the universe moving towards maximum entropy, it's highly probable that life forms emerge as one of the high entropy systems.
 Infact, a MIT Physicist has a bold claim.

 > You start with a random clump of atoms, and if you shine light on it for long enough, it should not be so surprising that you get a plant - Jeremy England